BiTinerary/TimeClockPi/README.md

 # TimeClockPi
 A Google Sheets punching time clock.
-Made from an OrangePi Zero, MFRC522 module running on Armbian, stuffed inside a customized case.
+Made from an OrangePi Zero & MFRC522 module running on Armbian, stuffed inside a customized case.